22Neves/devsite-docs/guides/mp-point-main-apps/payment-flow-callback.pt.md

  if (response.getStatus() == ResponseStatus.SUCCESS) {

-   // manipulação de sucesso utilizando uma mensagem
+   // Success handling using a message

  } else {

-   // manipulação de erro
+   // Error handling

  }